changgoo/usrp-introduction/docs/intro.md

     $ git push
     ```

-* Create a pull request for review and merging.
+* Create a pull request to `changgoo/usrp2023:master` for review and merging.